|Campus Jobs Privacy Notice||

 The Campus Jobs team will help you earn money and develop employability skills, balanced around your studies.
 All Campus Jobs student workers receive role specific training and a Campus Jobs Induction on registration.

-If you are a member of staff, please visit our Campus Jobs Staff page.
+If you are a member of staff, please visit our Campus Jobs Portal page.

 How to apply